 Providing meaningful life-affirming pregnancy and parenting support services requires that individuals are available to listen to the concerns of women in crisis and to provide them with non-judgmental support.
 Real Alternatives utilizes a network of existing community agencies, known as service providers, to accomplish these goals.

-The 21 service providers centers in Indiana consist of 4 social service agency and 17 pregnancy support centers located throughout the State of Indiana.
+The 32 service providers centers in Indiana consist of 4 social service agencies, 27 pregnancy support centers, and 1 maternity home located throughout the State of Indiana.

 The quality of the service provided to women is of utmost importance to Real Alternatives.